-C++ is the best language for mobile app development.
+C++ is a great language for mobile app development

 Migrate existing C++ libraries to target Android, iOS, and Windows platforms or use these C++ libraries to build complete Xamarin Android Native, Java Native Interface, or iOS applications.
 You can also develop complete Android Native-Activity applications all within Visual Studio.